eliofio/PrOpRe/README.md

 # 3 - Usage

 The typical usage of the program consists in a call to `remove_H_atoms.py`, `ResRel-MPI-py` and `Hs-Hk-plot.py` in succession by using Python3:

-* **`remove_H_atoms.py`**: has the preliminary scope of removing all the hydrogen atoms  from both the reference file  and the trajectory one.
-The reason lies in the fact that, in the calculation of the RMDS map and in particular in the calculation of Resolution and Relevance after keeping a group of atoms, it is preferable to not consider the hydrogens, as they are not heavy-atoms.
-This code can be ignored if having  reference and trajectory without hydrogen atoms.
-Details can be found in **Sec.
-4**.
+* **`remove_H_atoms.py`**: It has the preliminary purpose of removing all hydrogen atoms from both the reference file and the trajectory file.
+The reason for this step is that, in the calculation of the Root Square Deviation (RSD) map, which is a key component for computing the Resolution and Relevance, it is preferable to exclude hydrogen atoms as they are not heavy atoms.
+It is important to note that if your reference and trajectory files already exclude hydrogen atoms, you can disregard this code.
+Additional details can be found in **Section 4**.

-* **`ResRel-MPY.py`**: This is the core program beacuse has the scope of calculating the Relevance-Resolution (changing the number of sites and for different mappings) points after calculating the RSD map among each frame and the other ones (an allignment between a couple of frames is required every time).
-Basically, it writes a file splitted in 3 rows:
+* **`ResRel-MPY.py`**: This is the core program beacuse has the scope of calculating the Relevance and Resolution points (changing the number of sites and exploring different mappings) by analyzing the RSD map among each frame and the other ones.
+The program generates an output file with three rows of data:
-    * 1st row: values of Resolution (Hs);
+    * 1<sup>st</sup> row: values of Resolution ($H_s$);
-    * 2nd row: values of Relevance (Hk);
+    * 2<sup>nd</sup> row: values of Relevance ($H_k$);
-    * 3rd row: number of retained sites for that specific Hs and Hk.
+    * 3<sup>rd</sup> row: number of retained sites for that specific $H_s$ and $H_k$ values.
-Details can be found in **Sec.
-5**.
+For a more comprehensive understanding of the program's functionality and implementation details, please refer to **Section 5** in this documentation.

-* **`Hs-Hk-plot`**: this code has a dual purpose:
+* **`Hs-Hk-plot`**: this code serves a dual purpose:
-    * Drawing a saving different plot regard Resolution and Relevance, slope, and histogram of frequencies
+    * Drawing a saving various plots related to Resolution and Relevance, slope, and histogram of frequencies.
-    * Calculating the optimal number of sites of a biomolcule starting from an atomistic trajectory, such that the loss of information after decimating atoms is minimized.
+    * Calculating the optimal number of sites for a biomolecule based on an atomistic trajectory, with the aim of minimizing the loss of information when atoms are decimated.
-Details will be provided in **Sec.
-6**.
+Further details regarding the functionality and usage of this code will be provided in **Section 6**.

-Before running the python scripts, read carefully the next section that provides a detailed explaination of each task and argument.
-Moreover, take care to not moving them outside the main folder (`ResRel-identification-Optimal-N-Sites/`) otherwise a fatal error occurs and it is printed on screen.
+Before running the Python scripts, it is important to read the next section carefully, as it provides a detailed explanation of each task and argument.
+Additionally, it is crucial to avoid moving the scripts outside the main folder (`ResRel-identification-Optimal-N-Sites/`) otherwise a fatal error occurs which will be displayed on the screen.

 <br/>

 # 4 - remove_H_atoms.py

 ## 4.1 - Scope
-This script has the preliminary, but important, scope of removing all the hydrogen atoms (H, H1, H2, HW, etc...) from both the reference file (usually 'gro' or 'pdf', 'psf', etc...) and the trajectory one ('xtc', 'trr', 'dcd', 'gro', 'lammpstrj', etc...).
-Hydrogen atoms in a protein move and rotate more compared to heavy atoms.
-This is because hydrogen atoms have a much smaller mass than heavy atoms like carbon, nitrogen, and oxygen.
-This phenomenon is known as the reduced mass effect and is an important factor in protein dynamics.
+This script serves a preliminary yet significant purpose of removing all hydrogen atoms (`H`, `H1`, `H2`, `HW`,...) from both the reference file (typically `gro`, `pdb`, `xyz`, `psf`, etc.) and the trajectory file (`xtc`, `trr`, `dcd`, `gro`, `lammpstrj`,...).
+Hydrogen atoms in proteins exhibit greater movement and rotation compared to heavy atoms such as carbon, nitrogen, and oxygen.
+This behavior is attributed to the significantly smaller mass of hydrogen atoms.
+Known as the reduced mass effect, this phenomenon plays a crucial role in protein dynamics.
 The mobility of hydrogen atoms can influence the three-dimensional structure and stability of the protein.
-For this reason, in the calculation of the RSD map, on of the key points for computing Resolution and Relevance after keeping a group of atoms, it is recommended to avoid hydrogens.
-If you already have reference and trajectory without hydrogen, this code can be ignored.
+Therefore, in the computation of the RSD map and the subsequent determination of Resolution and Relevance, it is advisable to exclude hydrogen atoms.
+If your reference and trajectory files already lack hydrogen atoms, you can ignore this code.

 ## 4.2 - Requirements
-This script requires two mandatory files: the coordinate/topology file of all-atom structure of the biomolecule (`gro`, `pdb`, `xyz`, `psf`, ...) and the trajectory file in any format (`lammpstrj`, `dcd`, `trr`, `xtc`, ...).
+This script requires two mandatory files: the coordinate/topology file epresenting the all-atom structure of the biomolecule (`gro`, `pdb`, `xyz`, `psf`, ...) and the trajectory file in any format (`lammpstrj`, `dcd`, `trr`, `xtc`, ...).
 No optional arguments are available.

 ## 4.3 - Usage